ChrisWhealy/hieroglyphy/docs/README.md

 # How It Works

-The object of this exercise is to see if we can encode every character than might occur in a JavaScript program using a greatly reduced alphabet.
+The object of this exercise is to see if, by means of a greatly reduced alphabet, we can encode every character that might occur in a JavaScript program whilst remaining `eval`able and executable.

 ## The Encoding Alphabet

-Many alphabets could be chosen here of varying sizes, but just for fun, we're going to use only the following 8 characters:
+Many alphabets could be chosen here of varying sizes, but just for fun, we're going to restrict ourselves to the following 8 characters:

 * `+` to perform arithmetic addition, coerce values to numbers, and when overloaded, to perform string concatenation.
 * `!` to perform both Boolean negation and Boolean coercion.